Skip to main content

 The agent sees: "I was reading 'Setting Up Webhooks' and need help."

 No context lost.
 No "what were you looking for?" back-and-forth.
 The customer typed nothing extra.
 The page did the work.
+Context preservation like a New Game+ carrying over your inventory.

 SEO That Actually Works